 Information Tdap Vaccine

-When your child is in 1st year of secondary school, they will get a tetanus and low dose diphtheria and low dose pertussis (whooping cough) booster vaccine.
+In 1st year of second level school, students will be offered a tetanus and low dose diphtheria and low dose pertussis (whooping cough) booster vaccine (Tdap).

 This vaccine is given by a HSE doctor or nurse to students in First year of second level school in the school.

-If a student misses that immunisation in school, the HSE will arrange for the student to be vaccinated at a HSE clinic.
+If a student misses that immunisation in school, the HSE will arrange for them to be vaccinated at a HSE clinic.

 In Ireland, all the recommended childhood vaccines given in the schools immunisation programme are free.